Y-Kilic/ai-agents-docker/docs/architecture.md

 The agent planner now keeps a set of previously executed actions to avoid repeating the same sub-goal.
 Its prompt instructs the language model to stick to the language requested in the goal and to invoke `codex test` after emitting code so the result is validated automatically.

+The overseer now launches each agent with both the main goal and the specific subgoal so each task is pursued in context.

 To reduce hallucinations and infinite loops, the planner now uses a **pass/fail rubric** and a short **self‑critique** after each draft.
 If the rubric marks a step as failed, the planner retries up to **three** times before giving up.
 The Codex plugin's `test` command builds and runs the project so the rubric receives ground‑truth PASS/FAIL results.

 ### Next Cycle